solo-studios/kt-fuzzy/README.md

 ### Kotlin String Similarity

 The secondary module, Kotlin String Similarity implements various string similarity and distance measures.
-It contains over a dozen such algorithsm, including Levenshtein distance (and sibblings), Jaro-Winkler, Longest Common Subsequence, cosine similarity, and many others.
+It contains over a dozen such algorithms, including Levenshtein distance (and siblings), Jaro-Winkler, Longest Common Subsequence, cosine similarity, and many others.

 It primarily a *direct port* of [Java String Similarity](https://github.com/tdebatty/java-string-similarity) by